DipeshChouhan/CNes/README.md

 **Contains a mos 6502 assembler which is written in golang (Very basic)**

 Emulator is tested on linux.
 SDL2 must be installed.
-Sound is not emulated yet.
+Sound is not emulated yet (emulated soon).
 **Input** - F (A), D (B), Arrow Keys (Directions) and Enter (start) and Space(select).

 **Supported mappers - NROM, UXROM, CNROM, MMC1, GXROM**